nicofretti/DataGenFlow/docs/how_to_use.md

 **Fields**:
 - `repetitions`: How many times to run the pipeline with this seed
 - `metadata`: Variables accessible in block templates via `{{ variable_name }}`
+- For templates, use `content` field; for custom pipelines, use any variable names

 ### Running Generation